hamidgasmi/training.computerscience.cloud.aws/README.md

 - It's a custom-designed relational database engine that forms part of RDS
 - It has 2 editions:
-	- Amazon Aurora with MySQL compatibility
+	- 1st one with MySQL compatibility
-	- Amazon Aurora with Postgre compatibility
+	- 2nd one with Postgre compatibility
 - It operates with a radically different architecture as opposed to the other RDS db engines
-	- It uses a base configuration of a "cluser"
+- It uses a base configuration of a "DB cluster" that consists of:
-	- A cluster contains a single primary instance and zero or more replicas
+	- A single primary instance:
-	- Nodes: Primary node and
+		- It's also called the primary node
+		- It supports read-write workloads
+		- It performs all of the data modifications to the cluster volume
+	- A cluster volume:
+		- It's an all-SSD virtual database storage volume
+		- It's shared by the primary instance and all replica instances
-- It has 6 replicas across 3 AZs:
+		- It replicates data 6 times across 3 AZs (2 cluster data copies in each AZ)
+		- It's constantly backed up to S3
+		- It scales automatically
+	- 0 to 15 Replica instances:
+		- They're also called replica nodes
+		- They support only read operations
+		- They can be promoted to be primary instance quickly
+		- They have less than 100 ms of replication lag (Latency)
+		- They improve availability (Better resilience)
+		- They allow for efficient read scaling (read havy workloads)
-	- 2 copies in each AZ with minimum of 3 AZs
+- It's available in regions that have at least 3 AZs (not all regions)
-	- All this storage is replicating between all of these replicas
+- It can tolerate
+	- The loss of up to 2 data copies or an AZ failure without losing write availability
+	- The loss of up to 3 data copies without losing read availability
 - It's capable of self healing any data problems that exists in a shared storage
-- It's available in regions that have at least 3 AZs (not all regions)
+	- It scans continuously data blocks and disks for errors
+	- It replaces them automatically
-- Writes and Reads:
+	- It monitors disks and nodes for failures
-	- Writes are performed by the primary nodes to all shared replicas
-	- Reads are performed by all nodes from shared replicas
+	- It automatically replaces/repairs the disks/nodes without the need to interrupt read/write processing from the db node
 - Its location could be
 	- Regional
 	- Gloabl